 Wash zucchini, and slice into pieces, or grate using a grater or food processor.

-Place pot of water over high heat and bring water to a boil.
+Fill a large pot with water and bring to a boil.

 Depending on how much squash you are working with you may have to do this in batches.

-Freeze for up to one year.
+Freeze zucchini and summer squash for up to one year.

 Next time you are craving zucchini bread, get your frozen shredded zucchini out of the freezer for a head start!